Melbourne SuperSprint

-The Melbourne SuperSprint (known for sponsorship reasons as the MSS Security Melbourne SuperSprint) is an annual motor racing event for Supercars, held at the Albert Park Circuit in Melbourne, Victoria since 2018.
+The Melbourne SuperSprint is an annual motor racing event for Supercars, held at the Albert Park Circuit in Melbourne, Victoria since 2018.
 The 2018 edition was the first time that a championship round was contested at the circuit, after several years of supporting the Australian Grand Prix as a non-championship event.

 Format

 The event is staged over a four-day weekend, from Thursday to Sunday, as a support category in the lead-up to the Australian Grand Prix.
 Two thirty-minute practice sessions, two fifteen-minute qualifying sessions to determine the starting grid for the first and second races, and the first 100 kilometre race are held on Thursday.
 The second 100 km race is then held on Friday before two further fifteen-minute qualifying sessions to determine the starting grid for the third and fourth races.
 The 100 km race three is held on Saturday and the 70 km race four is held on Sunday.